Thunder544/Super-Simple-Shell/README.md

 Commands which are separated by a semi colon are handled as separate child processes and are run concurrently.

 ## Custom Commands:
-Currently, the only two custom commands are the "history" and "quit" functions. the "history" command will display all commands run during the current shell instance.
-And the "quit" command will quit the current shell instance.
+Currently, the only two custom commands are the "history" and "quit" functions.
+The "history" command will display all commands run during the current shell instance.
+The "quit" command will quit the current shell instance.